tlverse/origami/paper/paper.md

 ---
-title: 'origami: Generalized cross-validation for arbitrary functions'
+title: 'origami: A Generalized Framework for Cross-Validation'
 tags:
   - R
 authors: